nitin42/react-video-scroll/README.md

 Type: `function`

 `onScroll` is invoked when the page is scroll.
-It receives the following parameters -
+It receives the following arguments -

 * `wrapper` - Reference to wrapper element i.e `VideoScroll`